This, unlike the previous entries is being written retrospectively, so there will be missing screenshots and things.

 basically every element in the form of both a GLOBAL_SCALAR

-CSS property.
+(0.5) and a scale CSS property.
 This was bad code

 and a mess to reason through.
 So I have removed it and in its place are some

-elements can be scaled by just setting
+alternatives: <item> elements can be scaled by just setting

-properties directly.
+the with and height properties directly.
 While text

-can be scaled with a font-size
+can be scaled with a font-size property.

-I wasn't sure how to properly implement the font-size
+I wasn't sure how to properly implement the font-size property,

 so, at the moment it accepts either a base numerical value, or a percent